beginner-corp/docs.begin.com/src/shared/docs/en/support/help-support.md

 ## Issues & feature requests

 Find something wrong with Begin that could impact all Begin users?
 Have a burning feature request?
-We've got a [page to tell you more](/en/support/issues) about what to file and where, but tl;dr [you can file publicly tracked issues here](https://github.com/smallwins/begin-issues/issues/new/choose).
+We've got a [page to tell you more](/en/support/issues) about what to file and where, but [you also just can file publicly tracked issues here](https://github.com/smallwins/begin-issues/issues/new/choose).

 ## Sending a support ticket